 Our company is a defendant in the matter of Galura, et al. v.
 Sonic Automotive, Inc., a private civil action filed in the Circuit Court of Hillsborough County, Florida.
 In this action, originally filed on December 30, 2002, the plaintiffs allege that we and our Florida dealerships sold an antitheft protection product in a deceptive or otherwise illegal manner, and further sought representation on behalf of any customer of any of our Florida dealerships who purchased the antitheft protection product since December 30, 1998.
 The plaintiffs are seeking monetary damages and injunctive relief on behalf of this class of customers.
 In June 2005, the court granted the plaintiffs' motion for certification of the requested class of customers, but the court has made no finding to date regarding actual liability in this lawsuit.
-We have subsequently filed a notice of appeal of the court's class certification.
-We intend to continue our vigorous defense of this lawsuit, including the aforementioned appeal of the trial court's class certification.
+We have subsequently filed a notice of appeal of the court's class certification ruling with the Florida Court of Appeals.
+In April 2007, the Florida Court of Appeals affirmed a portion of the trial court's class certification, and overruled a portion of the trial court's class certification.
 We intend to continue our vigorous defense of this lawsuit, including the aforementioned appeal of the trial court's class certification order, and to assert available defenses.
 However, an adverse resolution of this lawsuit could result in the payment of significant costs and damages, which could have a material adverse effect on our future results of operations, financial condition and cash flows.